 Following are some of the parameters to compare the cost of both:

-Backup: – Enterprises having on-prem data centers are more prone to data loss because data is stored in internal servers and backup as well.
-Many enterprises choose to use cloud service for data backup even after having on-prem data centers, which is an overhead for enterprises.
+Backup: – Enterprises having on-prem data centres are more prone to data loss because data is stored in internal servers and backup as well.
+Many enterprises choose to use cloud services for data backup even after having on-prem data centres, which is an overhead for enterprises.
 Enterprises are offered various services to avoid data loss in the cloud such as redundancy (LRS, GRS, and ZRS), retention policy, snapshots, etc. Data is everything nowadays so losing data could be a huge cost for enterprises.

-Deployment: – Deployment cost is something which must be born in both the solutions.
-Although Cloud deployment cost can be lower by outsourcing the deployment service to a CSP partner which is specialized in doing so.
+Deployment: – Deployment cost is something that must be born in both solutions.
+Although Cloud deployment costs can be lower by outsourcing the deployment service to a CSP partner which is specialized in doing so.

 Scalability: – Scaling up or down according to your workloads in on-prem requires capital, time, and manpower, however, it can be done with just a few clicks and at a comparatively lesser cost.

 Monthly Management: – When it comes to operating costs in on-prem, it is somewhat fixed.
 It includes rent for space, electricity cost, and in-house IT staff salaries.
 In Cloud, you can outsource the management of cloud servers to a CSP partner at a significantly less cost.